napatech/dpdk/ntacc_readme.md

   lcores used are equal to no_ports * queues_per_port + 1
 ```
-> Note: Using the option -e causing the cmbatch example to fail if a non batch mbuf is received.
+> Note: Using the option -e causing the cmbatch example to fail if a non-batch mbuf is received.

 Output of the cmbatch example:
 ```